 Although there have been few individuals collected, this plant seems to prefer high mountain elevations (5,000 to 9,800 feet msl), at high latitudes from timberline to the alpine, and almost always in or at the water's edge (Standley 1985).
-The concern, as evidenced by (a) significant current or predicted downward trends in populations numbers or density, and (b) significant current or predicted downward trends in habitat capability that would reduce a species' existing distribution.
+The in populations numbers or density, and (b) significant current or predicted downward trends in habitat capability that would reduce a species' existing distribution.

-17/ FS sensitive plant species are those for which population viability is a protected under the Endangered Species Act, the FWS must monitor this species for 5 years following its delisting.
+$\,$ 17/ FS sensitive plant species are those for which population viability is a longer protected under the Endangered Species Act, the FWS must monitor this species for 5 years following its delisting.
 Federal agencies are requested to voluntarily consider the Arctic peregrine falcon in their planning processes.